Florida fines county $3.5M for violating vaccine mandate ban

 The law can result in $5,000 per violation.

-"It is unacceptable that Leon County violated Florida law, infringed on current and former employees’ medical privacy, and fired loyal public servants because of their personal health decisions," DeSantis spokesperson Taryn Fenske said, according to the Tallahassee Democrat.
+"It is unacceptable that Leon County violated Florida law, infringed on current and former employees’ medical privacy, and fired loyal public servants because of their personal health decisions," DeSantis spokesperson Taryn Fenske said in a release.
 "Governor DeSantis will continue fighting for Floridians’ rights and the Florida Department of Health will continue to enforce the law."

 President Biden announced a federal vaccine mandate last month for businesses with more than 100 employees, which hasn’t gone into effect yet and the Florida law is being challenged in court.